What Is Discrimination Law?

 - Retaliation

-- Other decisions concerning terms and conditions of employment
+- Other decisions concerning the terms and conditions of employment

 Sexual harassment, including hostile work environments, is also a form of workplace discrimination prohibited by state and federal law.

-Employment discrimination complaints under federal law are usually handled by the Equal Employment Opportunity Commission (EEOC).
-The EEOC enforces Title VII of the Civil Rights Act to prevent employment discrimination.
+Employment discrimination complaints under federal law are usually handled by the Equal Employment Opportunity Commission (EEOC), which enforces Title VII.
 Before you can file a private lawsuit for discrimination, you must file a complaint with the EEOC and obtain a Notice of Right to Sue.
-This process is known as exhausting your administrative remedies — in other words, do what you can through the government agency before suing.
+This process is known as exhausting your administrative remedies.
+In other words, do everything you can through the government agency before filing a lawsuit.

 States also have employment agencies that handle state discrimination claims, and requirements for filing a complaint can vary.
-It’s wise to speak with a lawyer about the steps of the process if you are considering legal action.
+It’s wise to speak with a lawyer about the process if you’re considering legal action.

 Discrimination in Voting

-Federal law also requires that states make voter registration available when people apply for or receive government services like driver’s licenses.
-States must also make absentee voting available to armed forces stationed away from home and citizens living abroad, and they must make polling places accessible to those with disabilities.
+Federal law also requires that states make voter registration available when people apply for or receive government services, such as driver’s licenses.
+States must also make absentee voting available to members of the armed forces stationed away from home and to citizens living abroad, and must make polling places accessible to people with disabilities.

 Discrimination in Housing

-The federal Fair Housing Act and comparable state laws prohibit housing discrimination.
-The Act prohibits discrimination based on race or color, religion, national origin, familial status, age, disability, or sex.
+The federal Fair Housing Act (FHA) and comparable state laws prohibit housing discrimination.
+The FHA prohibits discrimination based on race or color, religion, national origin, familial status, age, disability, or sex.

-Overt housing discrimination happens when a landlord refuses to rent or sell to people based on their membership in a protected class.
+Overt housing discrimination occurs when a landlord refuses to rent or sell to people because of their membership in a protected class.
 Discrimination can take more subtle forms, including:

 - Advertisements that express a limitation or preference based on a protected category